Majkyel/kanban_board_with_ajax/README.md

 I prepared my kanban board in vanilla JS.

-## Task-11.6
+## Task-12.7

 In this task I created my advanced kanban board.
+I used AJAX and API .

 ## SOURCE
 While creating the project I used: